yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Person     |     100oz|      20oz|      80oz|          |
 |Borrower   |          |      80oz|          |      80oz|

-Notice that Person has actually lent to his own enterprise (i.e. lending business) a fraction of his savings for the purpose of earning interest, which is accounted for below.
+Notice that Person has actually lent to his own enterprise (e.g. lending business) a fraction of his savings for the purpose of earning interest, which is accounted for below.
 Let us consider that Person hoards 10% of his savings for the liquidity required for near-term consumption and Business hoards at 10% for the same reason:

 |           |savings   |money     |asset     |liability |
 |-----------|----------|----------|----------|----------|